uncbiag/easyreg/doc/source/notes/train_your_own_model.rst

 In this tutorial, we would show how to train your own model.

-About how to prepare the data, please refer to **prepare data** for :ref:`prepare-data-training-label`
+About how to prepare the data, please refer to *prepare data* part  for :ref:`prepare-data-training-label`

 The script *demo_for_easyreg_train.py* is for training new learning-based registration model.